 Necrotizing enterocolitis (NEC) is an intestinal disease that primarily affects premature and medically fragile infants.
 NEC causes an inflammatory process that can lead to intestinal tissue damage and death.

 Research is still needed to fully understand why NEC occurs, when NEC occurs, how NEC occurs, and which neonates will develop the disease.

 Additional Information for Families:

 For many families, the first time they learn about necrotizing enterocolitis (NEC) is when their baby has very suddenly become ill with a distended abdomen, bloody stools, and episodes of apnea (not breathing) and bradycardia (low heart rate).
 The word “necrotizing” means the process of tissue death and the word “enterocolitis” means inflammation of the small intestine or colon.
-There is really no other disease quite like it in which large sections of the intestines become black and dead.
+There is really no other disease quite like it in which large sections of the intestines become necrotic and die.
 NEC is common and often fatal.
 It is mostly a disease of premature babies, and the most common cause of death in very premature infants after two weeks of age.
 NEC usually strikes very suddenly and can progress rapidly.
 It is a complicated disease and is best understood by categories:

 - Classic NEC: this is the most common presentation of NEC.
 A premature infant (most commonly born less than 28 weeks) is 3-6 weeks old and stable, and then within hours develops signs of NEC: a hard distended abdomen that feels like a bowling ball, bloody stools, decreased activity, apnea, bradycardia, low platelet count, and an X-ray with a very characteristic appearance.
 Sometimes the baby has some mild symptoms like lethargy and poor feeding for a day or two beforehand, but usually there is little or no warning.
 Some studies have shown that days before the onset of classic NEC, the intestine becomes colonized with large numbers of a certain kind of bacteria that is known to cause inflammation.